 - Mix the flour, salt, suet, dates, walnut, lemon rind and sugar together.
-Make a well in the centre and add enough milk to create a dropping consistency.
-Stir the pudding gently but with enough vigour to make sure it is all mixed in.
+Make a well in the center and add enough milk to create a dropping consistency.
+Stir the pudding gently but with enough vigor to make sure it is all mixed in.

 - Place the batter in the pudding basin and smooth the surface gently with a spoon.
 Cover the basin with two circles of greaseproof paper secured with kitchen string.